NR74W/WipEout-Mods/WipEout Pulse/README.md

 *-* Game size significantly reduced
 *-* Assegai / Auricom Zone frontend models resolved
 *-* Head to Head (MP) / Eliminator (MP) / AI Race modes restored
 *-* Increased limits from 50 Zones to 100 / 25 Kills to 250 in RaceBox
-*-* More…

-### Custom DLC
+### Downloadable Content
 - Ape Escape Ship `UCES00465DTEAMSKIN0000` : An unreleased official Ape Escape skin for Goteki 45
 - Custom Grids `WPFE02207GR` : A set of modded custom grids
-- Elite Difficulty `ELITEAI` : Upgrades the Hard AI difficulty level to Elite
+- Elite Difficulty `ELITEAI` : Increases the Hard AI difficulty level to Elite
+- HUD `SMALLHUD` : Reduces the size of the HUD elements
 - Wrecked Ships `WRSHIPS` : Improves the models used for destroyed ships